SoPat712/dotfiles/README.md

 ### UI Stuff

-I run tokyonight-moon theme, with alpha-nvim as my dashboard.
+I run tokyonight-storm theme, with alpha-nvim as my dashboard.

 I also have mini-indentscope and indent-blankline in order to get some cool indentation highlighting.
 Entirely unnecessary, but entirely cool.